networkimprov/mnm/README.md

 - Unix domain sockets
 - Arbitrary Golang frontend invoking qlib package

-Written in Go (which compiles to an executable), mnm is intended to be lightweight, fast, and dependency-free.

 The author previously prototyped this in Node.js.
 (Based on that experience, he can't recommend Node.js.)
 _Warning, unreadable Javascript hackery follows._